2023 Retreat: Woven Together

 Location: Currie Craft Center, Upper level

-Open to Kindergarten and older (younger artists can enjoy pottery with their parents during the afternoon free time)
+Open to 6th grade and older (younger artists can enjoy pottery with their parents during the afternoon free time)

 Fused glass is done by putting together pieces of special glass and placing them in a kiln so the glass melts together to form the final product.
 Participants in this workshop will be able to use their creative “juices” to make either an ornament or a sun catcher.
 There is no glass cutting involved – it will all be cut.
 You do not need any special skills – just the desire to come and be creative!